johnnovak/RML-Amiga/docs/docs/games/i-j.md

 - Contains all 34 Amiga Infocom releases (all Infocom games except Border Zone).

+- To start a game:
+    - Double-click on the **Infocom Collection** disk icon
+    - Double-click on one of the category drawers
+    - Double-click on the game's name
+    - Then finally double-click on the game's start icon

 - **Wishbringer** crashes on quit but otherwise seems to work fine.